broadinstitute/gatk-sv/README.md

 * [Module 05/06](#module0506) and beyond are run on all batches together

 Note: [Module 00c](#module00c) requires a [trained gCNV model](#gcnv-training).

+### <a name="batching">Batching</a>
+For larger cohorts, samples should be split up into batches of about 100-500 samples with similar characteristics.
+We recommend batching based on overall coverage and dosage score (WGD), which can be generated in [Module 00b](#module00b).
+An example batching process is outlined below:
+1. Divide the cohort into PCR+ and PCR- samples
+2. Partition the samples by median coverage from [Module00b](#module00b)
+3. Optionally, divide the samples further by dosage score (WGD) from [Module00b](#module00b) to obtain roughly equal-sized batches of about 100-500 samples
+4. Maintain a roughly equal sex balance within each batch, based on sex assignments from [Module00b](#module00b)

 ## <a name="sample-sample-mode">Single-sample mode</a>